Influenza: Seasonal Flu 2017-2018

 Centers for Disease Control and Prevention (CDC).
 (2016i).
 Prevention strategies for seasonal influenza in healthcare settings.
 Retrieved from http://www.cdc.gov

 Centers for Disease Control and Prevention (CDC).
-(2016l).
-Flu vaccine safety information.
-Retrieved from http://www.cdc.gov
+(2016j).
+Flu vaccine and people with egg allergies.
+Retrieved from https://www.cdc.gov

 Centers for Disease Control and Prevention (CDC).
-(2015d).
-Vaccines and immunizations: vaccine administration.
-Retrieved from http://www.cdc.gov
+(2016k).
+Vaccine administration.
+Retrieved from https://www.cdc.gov

 Centers for Disease Control and Prevention (CDC).
-(2014b).
-Immunity types.
-Retrieved from http://www.cdc.gov
+(2016l).
+Adults: protect yourself with pneumococcal vaccines.
+Retrieved from https://www.cdc.gov

 Centers for Disease Control and Prevention (CDC). (n.d.).
 Influenza specimen collection.
 Retrieved from http://www.cdc.gov

 National Institute of Allergy and Infectious Diseases (NIAID).
-(2016).
+(2016a).
 Novel strategy may improve seasonal flu vaccine effectiveness.
-Retrieved from http://www.niaid.nih.gov
+Retrieved from https://www.niaid.nih.gov

 Wisconsin Department of Health Services (WDHS).
 (2016).
 Seasonal influenza (flu): is it a cold, flu, or pertussis?
 Retrieved from https://www.dhs.wisconsin.gov